 - Employs the USE SQL statement to connect to databases and check their availability.

-By default, the script is located on the backup server by the following path: %ProgramFiles%\Veeam\Backup and Replication\Backup\Veeam.Backup.SqlChecker.vbs.
+The script is located on the backup server in the Veeam Backup & Replication product folder, by default, C:\Program Files\Veeam\Backup and Replication\Backup\Veeam.Backup.SqlChecker.vbs.

 The script runs on the backup server side, not from inside of a Microsoft SQL Server VM.
 For this reason, Named Pipes or TCP/IP connections must be enabled for the Microsoft SQL Server running in the virtual lab.
 For more information, see https://msdn.microsoft.com/en-us/library/dd983822(v=nav.71).aspx.